jwh1000/ShapeIt/README.md

-# BrickHack9
+# ShapeIt!
-Shape It! is an educational game used to teach people how to recognize shapes and colors It advance machine learning AI to look through the computers camera and detect shapes by detecting shape contours
+Shape It! is an educational game used to teach children how to recognize shapes.

+Created in 24 hours for Brickhack9.

+Choose a mode!
+Take your time with the education mode, or test yourself in challenge mode!